SK124/Insilico-Drug-Discovery-using-Deep-Learning/README.md

 **UPDATE : SEPTEMBER 2020**

 1.New architectures like Transformers were explored to improve the model, however owing to the limitations of compuataional power.
 I could not continue my research in that direction.

 2. To improve the perfomance I started working on the fingerprint generator.Graph Neural Networks were a better choice due to the homologous similairty between molecular structure and architecure structure.
 (Many differnt models were trued and DMPNNS were experimented and the research is still ongoing).

+![Working of GNNs Picture taken from DMPNN Paper](https://pubs.acs.org/na101/home/literatum/publisher/achs/journals/content/jcisd8/2019/jcisd8.2019.59.issue-8/acs.jcim.9b00237/20190819/images/medium/ci9b00237_0001.gif)

+*Working of GNNs in DMPNNs Picture taken from DMPNN Paper*

-Similarly, Graph Transformers were also ideal canidadte for the job.
+Similarly, Graph Transformers were also ideal candidate for the job.
 Molecule Attention Transformer MAT was experimented and the arcitecture was changed to get a 1024 Dimension feature vector.
-Thankfully the authors have provided pretrained weights which were used to generate 1024Dimesional feature vector.
+Thankfully the authors have provided pretrained weights which were used to generate 1024 Dimesional feature vector.
 The research is still ongoing (currently paused due to other commitments).
-Once this architecture is incorporated into the model, I am planning to constrcut a web API (similar to http://chemprop.csail.mit.edu/predict) to genearete suitable drug candidates with respect a client molecule with a certain similairty(hyperparameter).

-![Working of GNNs Picture taken from DMPNN Paper](https://pubs.acs.org/na101/home/literatum/publisher/achs/journals/content/jcisd8/2019/jcisd8.2019.59.issue-8/acs.jcim.9b00237/20190819/images/medium/ci9b00237_0001.gif)

-*Working of GNNs in DMPNNs Picture taken from DMPNN Paper*

 ![Architecture Of MAT](https://github.com/gmum/MAT/raw/master/assets/MAT.png)

 *Architecture Of MAT*

+Once this architecture is incorporated into the model, I am planning to constrcut a web API (similar to http://chemprop.csail.mit.edu/predict) to genearete suitable drug candidates with respect a client molecule with a certain similairty(hyperparameter).

 This project is open to further research.
 Feel free to drop your opinions and changes you feel would improve its perfomance.